 MAAC, whether as a whole group or having representatives from each board, can also be called upon and convened when complicated and/or intersectional campus issues need to be addressed.
 They also can serve as resources to each other for collaborations, consultations and addressing shared campus issues.

-While each board focuses on a particular communities needs and advocacy points, they approach their work with a shared understanding of their collective purpose, requirements, and expectations (outlined below).
+While each board focuses on a particular community's needs and advocacy points, they approach their work with a shared understanding of their collective purpose, requirements and expectations (outlined below).

 Shared Functions of the Advisory Boards

 MAAC's advisory boards focus on advocacy, rather than programming.
-While each advisory board has a unique community focus and ways in which it enacts its work, they all share these common advocacy functions as they serve our undergraduate students in Columbia College and Columbia Engineering:
+While each advisory board has a unique community focus and way in which it enacts its work, they all share these common advocacy functions as they serve our undergraduate students in Columbia College and Columbia Engineering:

 - Outreaching to and developing connections with relevant student communities and organizations